-NOTE: This service should only be used to distribute firmware that is flashed onto non-volatile memory.
-It is not designed for firmware that has to be uploaded to devices every time the device is used.
+This service should only be used to distribute files that are flashed onto non-volatile memory.
+There is no charge to vendors for the hosting or distribution of content.

 You can create a cabinet archives using

 makecab.exe on Windows and

 It is recommended you name the archive with the vendor, device and version

 the files inside the

 cab file have the